Surpris/azure-test-functions/README.md

 # Required environmental variables

-The following environmental variables have to be set before using this module.
+It is desirable to set the following environmental variables before using each function in this module.
+You can set them by importing the corresponding constants in this module.

 ## bing_search